Slabinja: Serbian Orthodox Church

 On the south side of the D47 road, towards the river Una, are ruins of the Church of Saint Parascheva.
-The Church was built in 1828.
+The church was built in 1828.
 In 1944, during World War II, it was mined by the Ustasha damaging roof structure, vault, interior, and church inventory.
 After World War II ruins remained standing.
 In 1970 began the reconstruction of these valuable buildings, but the roof, unfortunately, was never set up.
-The Church is located in the center of the village.
+The church is located in the center of the village.

 Notable people

 Serbian Orthodox cleric German (Opačić), who was the Bishop of Bačka, was born in Slabinja in 1857.
-Milka Dudunić who is the wife of Stjepan Mesić, the President of Croatia (2000–10), the Speaker of the Croatian Parliament (1992–94), the President of the Presidency of Yugoslavia (1991), the President of the Executive Council of SR Croatia (1990), was born in Slabinja in 1939.
-Dr. Zdravko Kolar who was a Yugoslav Air Force Major General and a full professor at the University of Belgrade, was born in the village in 1923.
-Kolar was a Doctor of Pedagogy and a recipient of the Commemorative Medal of the Partisans of 1941.
+Milka Dudunić, the wife of Stjepan Mesić, the President of Croatia (2000–10) was born there in 1939.
+Zdravko Kolar, a Yugoslav Air Force Major General and a full professor at the University of Belgrade, was born in the village in 1923.
+Kolar was a doctor of pedagogy and a recipient of the Commemorative Medal of the Partisans of 1941.